RishiTirumala03/beatstrip/README.md

 5. Run the Python script on your Raspberry Pi 5.

 **Note:** Detailed instructions and troubleshooting tips will be added in future updates.
+## Details
+* For further explanation of the project and how everything works, visit https://sites.google.com/view/rishi-tirumala/projects?authuser=0.
 ## Contributions

 Contributions are welcome!
 Feel free to open issues or submit pull requests to help improve this project.

-## License

-This project is licensed under the MIT License.

 ## Acknowledgments